kcarson097/Airline-Booking-Database/README.md

 # Airline-Booking-Database
-Relational SQL database replicating the functionalities of Airline Booking System.
+Relational SQL database replicating the functionalities of an airline booking system.
 Implemented using phpMyAdmin.